MeiL55/Youtube-Scrape-Pipeline/README.md

 # Youtube-Scrape-Pipeline
+## Description
-Work during Spring25 in SocWeb Lab, with PhD candidate Jiawei Zhou's project on Risk Communication of Health AI on social media
+Work during Spring25 in SocWeb Lab, with PhD candidate Jiawei Zhou's project on Risk Communication.

+## Main Use
+Collect Youtube video data & metadata with customized keywords as filters.

+## Technology
+Most written in **jupyter notebook**, some are **.py** file for the convenience of being run on server.